 Every week, I dedicated 5 hours for my experiment.
-Over 6 months, I observed Professor Uranus’ research and participated in his lectures in order to gain the necessary knowledge to complete my experiment.
+Over 6 months, I observed Professor Uranus’ research and participated in his lectures to gain the necessary knowledge to complete my experiment.

-At the end of the year, I was able to present my contraption to Indonesia’s Minister of Research and Technology at the Science Academy exhibition.
+At the end of the year, I managed to present my contraption to Indonesia’s Minister of Research and Technology at the Science Academy exhibition.